-3. Filer does not exercise control over the underlying financial interests
+3. Filer does not have control over the underlying financial interests

-A fund is not subject to a filer's control over its underlying financial interests if it does not allow investors to choose how the fund is invested, where and when the investments are made, or make decisions about administering the fund.
-While filers rarely have the ability to direct the underlying investment activity of a publicly traded mutual fund, a filer generally does have the ability to decide which securities to include in his or her individual retirement or brokerage account.
+A fund is not subject to a filer's control over its underlying financial interests if the filer does not have the ability to choose how the fund is invested, where and when the investments are made, or make decisions about administering the fund.
+A fund is under the control of the filer if they have the ability to control underlying investments, regardless of whether the filer actually exercises that ability.
+Filers generally do have the ability to decide which securities are included in their individual retirement or brokerage accounts, but do not have the ability to direct the underlying investment activity of a publicly traded mutual fund.

-If all three of the above criteria are satisfied, a filer may disclose only the name of the fund, his or her proportional share of its year-end value, and the type and amount of income earned during the reporting period.
+If all three of the above criteria are satisfied, a filer may disclose only the name of the fund, their proportional share of its year-end value, and the type and amount of income earned during the reporting period.
 The filer is not required to list the underlying assets of the fund or the transactions that occurred within the fund.
-However, if a filer purchases or sells his or her interest in the fund itself, the transaction must be reported if it is in excess of \$1,000.
+However, if a filer purchases or sells their interest in the fund itself, the transaction must be reported if it is in excess of \$1,000 on Part 4b (Transactions) of the relevant Annual Report.

-o Exemption Test
+o Three-Part Exemption Test

-A filer is not required to report an asset, transaction, or liability if the reporting individual certifies: (1) the asset, transaction, or liability represents a spouse or dependent child's sole financial interest or responsibility and is not known to the reporting individual; (2) the asset, transaction, or liability is not in any way, past or present, derived from the income, assets, or activities of the reporting individual; and (3) the reporting individual neither derives, nor expects to derive, any financial or economic benefit from the asset, transaction, or liability.
+A filer is not required to report an asset, transaction, or liability if the reporting individual certifies that: (1) the asset, transaction, or liability meets all three parts of the Three-Part Exemption Test.
+This Three-Part Exemption Test requires that: (1) the asset, transaction, or liability represents a spouse or dependent child's sole financial interest or responsibility and is not known to the reporting individual; (2) the asset, transaction, or liability is not in any way, past or present, derived from the income, assets, or activities of the reporting individual; and (3) the reporting individual neither derives, nor expects to derive, any financial or economic benefit from the asset, transaction, or liability.

-It is extremely rare that an asset meets all three parts of this Three-Part Exemption Test.
-If you believe that an asset meets the Three-Part Exemption Test, you must contact the Committee well before your report is due to determine whether or not this exemption applies.
+It is extremely rare that an asset, transaction, or liability meets all three parts of this Three-Part Exemption Test.
+If you believe that an asset, transaction, or liability meets the Three-Part Exemption Test, you must contact the Committee well before your report is due to determine whether or not this exemption applies.
 If the Committee determines that the Three-Part Exemption Test applies, you must indicate that one or more items have been omitted by checking the appropriate box on the "Review and File Report" section of your eFD report.

-Honoraria
+o Honoraria

-The term "honoraria" refers to a payment of money or anything of value for an appearance, speech, or article, excluding payment or reimbursement for any actual and necessary travel expenses incurred by an individual (and one relative), and the amount otherwise determined shall be reduced by the amount of any such expenses, to the extent that such expenses are not paid or reimbursed.
+The term "honoraria" means a payment of money or any thing of value for an appearance, speech, or article, excluding any actual and necessary travel expenses incurred by an individual, and one relative, and the amount otherwise determined shall be reduced by the amount of any such expenses, to the extent that such expenses are not paid or reimbursed.

-Necessary Travel Related Expenses
+o Necessary Travel Related Expenses

-The term "necessary travel related expenses" refers to the cost of transportation, lodging, and meals accepted by a Member, officer, or employee, or a relative of any such individual while he or she is away from his or her residence or principal place of employment.
+The term "necessary travel related expenses" refers to the cost of transportation, lodging, and meals accepted by a Member, officer, or employee, or a relative of any such individual while they are away from their residence or principal place of employment.

-Relative
+o Relative